elsampsa/valkka-core/README.md

 If you are interested in compiling Valkka yourself or even help us with the core development, keep on reading.

 ## Why this library?

+Most of the people nowadays have a concentration span of milliseconds (because of mobile devices).
+Thank you for keep on reading!  :)

 Valkka is *not* your browser-based-javacsript-node.js-cloud toy.
 We're writing a library for building large ip camera systems in LAN (or virtual-LAN / VPN) environments, capable of doing simultaneously massive live video streaming, surveillance, recording and machine vision.